Dobiasd/FunctionalPlus/README.md

 }
 ```

-There are different possibilities to obtain your goal.
+There are different possibilities to attain your goal.
 Some of them are:

 1. write a (range based) for loop
  ```c++